 Commitment to Accessibility

 Warehouse One is COMMITTED to treating all people in a way that allows them to maintain their dignity and independence.
-We are COMMITTED to meeting the needs of people with disabilities in a timely manner and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the Accessibility for Ontarians with Disabilities Act.
+We are COMMITTED to meeting the needs of people with disabilities in a timely manner and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the Accessibility for Ontarians with Disabilities Act and the Accessibility for Manitobans Act.

 Warehouse One has a commitment to accessibility for everyone who works and shops with us because this is WHO WE ARE.
 We will ensure that we are in compliance with accessibility legislation by incorporating best practices, policies and training.